Southwest Baked Egg Cups & Streamlining Morning Routines

 - Remove potatoes from oven, fill each cup with about 1 tablespoon of black beans and California Mexican cheese blend, then evenly divide egg mixture into each cup.

-- Top each egg cup with a sprinkle of cilantro and paprika and a pinch of shredded white queso blanco cheese.
+- Top each egg cup with a sprinkle of cilantro and paprika and a pinch of shredded white queso Blanco cheese.

-- Return to the oven and bake an additional 25 minutes or until they puff up nicely and are just barely set on top (do not over cook or they will be spongy)
+- Return to the oven and bake an additional 25 minutes or until they puff up nicely and are just barely set on top (do not overcook or they will be spongy)

 - Enjoy warm, or let cups cool completely to room temperature and store leftovers in the fridge in an airtight container.
-To reheat, wrap the egg cup in a paper towel and reheat in microwave for about 30-45 seconds.
+To reheat, wrap the egg cup in a paper towel and reheat in the microwave for about 30-45 seconds.
 Be careful not to microwave too long or they will get tough.